Lena – Liebe meines Lebens

 Lena – Liebe meines Lebens (Lena - Love of my Life) is a German telenovela, starring Jessica Ginkel and Max Alberti.
-It is an adaption of the Argentine telenovela Don Juan y Su Bella Dama, created by Claudio Villarruel and Bernarda Llorente.
+It is an adaptation of the Argentine telenovela Don Juan y Su Bella Dama, created by Claudio Villarruel and Bernarda Llorente.
 The telenovela, produced by the international production company Endemol, premiered on September 20, 2010.

 Plot

 Lena Sander is a good-hearted, spirited, attractive young woman.
 She has lived in Cologne since birth and is a trained clerical worker.
 Lena doesn't enjoy this profession much, which leads to her switching from job to job.
 Lena lives with her boyfriend of six years, Tony Weiss and his eight-year-old son Luca, whom she loves as she would her own child.
 Her parents, Frank and Pia, live together with her younger brother Michael right across the street from her.
 Lena leads a very normal life with which she is more or less happy.
 However, all of this changes on the day she quite accidentally meets Countess Amelie von Arensberg.
 Following a bad day, Lena almost runs over Amelie with her bicycle.
 Lena helps the ageing Countess, who is quite confused at being nearly run over, back to her home, where she meets Amelie's grandson David.
 David von Arensberg, a musician and composer has just returned home to Cologne having spent almost two years away in Los Angeles.
 Lena and David feel drawn to each other, however, Lena in particular realises that she is already in a steady relationship with Tony.